Rise to Success: Career Highlights of Sabrina Ionescu

 On November 11, 2022, Sabrina Ionescu rejoined her alma mater, Oregon, as the director of athletic culture.

-On July 14, 2023, Sabrina Ionescu scored 37 points in the WNBA Three-Point Contest, setting a new league record.
+On July 14, 2023, Sabrina Ionescu scored 37 points in the Three-Point Contest, the highest in WNBA history, making 25 of her final 27 shots.

 In 2023, Sabrina Ionescu broke the WNBA single-season record in three-pointers and the WNBA Three-Point Contest record, showcasing her exceptional shooting skills.